 Errors & Omissions Insurance Cost

-That’s where errors and omissions insurance, also known as professional liability insurance, can help.
-This coverage helps financially protect your business from mistakes and errors.
+Errors and omissions insurance, also known as professional liability insurance, can help financially protect your business from mistakes and errors.
 Even if you don’t believe you’re in the wrong, you could still face a claim.
+This type of coverage covers the costs of legal claims or damage caused by errors or unintentional omissions from your work.

 How much does errors and omissions (“E&O”) insurance cost?